kekavc24/kekavc24/README.md

 - 👋 Hi, I’m @kekavc24
-- 👀 I’m interested in HTML, CSS, JavaScJavascript and Dart.
+- 👀 I’m interested in HTML, CSS, Javascript and Dart.
 - 💞️ Hit me up to collaborate on a project.

 <!---